MDAnalysis/SPIDAL-MDAnalysis-Midas-tutorial/_sources/tutorial.rst.txt

-In a loop, a CU is set up for each block matrix --- this is the **map** step:
+In a loop, a CU is set up for each block matrix --- this is the **map** step.
+In particular, the trajectories are partitioned according to the ``BLOCK_SIZE`` (the parameter :math:`w`) and all necessary information is written to a JSON file that will be used as the input for the ``mdanalysis_psa_partial.py`` script:

 .. literalinclude:: /code/rp/rp_psa.py
    :language: python
    :lines: 114-187
+   :emphasize-lines: 28-57,69-71
    :linenos:

-and for the reduce step, all information about the block matrix (filename and indices in the distance matrix) are written to a JSON file ("manifest"):
+For the :ref:`reduce step <section-reduce-step>`, all information about the block matrix (filename and indices in the distance matrix) are written to a JSON file ("manifest"):

 .. literalinclude:: /code/rp/rp_psa.py
    :language: python